ansible-collections/ibm_eda_zos/docs/source/playbookcollection/1607_diagnostic.rst

 ansible_eda.events.ifa780a.body.alert_message
   The IFA780A WTO message text.
-Read by the playbook ``vars:`` block as ``flood_wto_message`` and used to extract both the flooded SMF record type and the flood detection time via regex.
+Read by the playbook ``vars:`` block as ``flood_wto_message`` and used to extract both the SMF record type and the flood detection time by using a regular expression.

   | **type**: str